1. Home

 Share Article

-Becoming a board-certified oncology pharmacist requires advanced education and training beyond pharmacy school, as well as experience working in the field of oncology (cancer).
-Oftentimes these pharmacists may also be referred to as Heme/Onc pharmacist, short for hematology/oncology pharmacists.
-These pharmacists specialize in hematology (the study and treatment of the physiology of blood and cancerous blood disorders or blood diseases) and oncology (the study and treatment of solid tumors of bones and other tissues).
+Becoming a board-certified oncology pharmacist requires advanced education and training beyond pharmacy school and experience working in oncology (cancer).
+These pharmacists may also be referred to as Heme/Onc pharmacists, short for hematology/oncology pharmacists.
+They specialize in hematology (studying and treating the physiology of blood and cancerous blood disorders or diseases) and oncology (studying and treating solid tumors of bones and other tissues).
 There are currently over 4000 board-certified oncology pharmacists.

-In this article, we will explore the process of becoming a board-certified oncology pharmacist, where oncology pharmacists work, and what they do.
+This article will explore becoming a board-certified oncology pharmacist, where oncology pharmacists work, and what they do.

 What is an Oncology Pharmacist?

-Oncology pharmacists specialize in the management of medications used in the treatment of cancer.
-They work closely with oncologists, nurses, and other healthcare professionals to provide safe and effective drug therapy to patients.
+Oncology pharmacists specialize in managing medications used in cancer treatment.
+They work closely with oncologists, nurses, and other healthcare professionals to provide patients with safe and effective drug therapy.
 Their role includes everything from drug selection, dosing, and monitoring to managing side effects and ensuring proper medication adherence.

 Becoming a Board-Certified Oncology Pharmacist

-To become a board-certified oncology pharmacist, pharmacists must first obtain a Doctor of Pharmacy (Pharm.D.) degree from an accredited college or university.
-After graduation, they must have a current and active license to practice pharmacy in the United States, have completed a minimum of 4 years of practice experience in oncology pharmacy, or a general 1 year pharmacy residency with of 2 years of practice experience in oncology pharmacy, or a general 1 year pharmacy residency with a second 1 year pharmacy residency specializing in oncology pharmacy.
-While graduation from a pharmacy residency program is not required, such a residency provides advanced training in the management of chemotherapy, supportive care, and pain management.
+To become a board-certified oncology pharmacist, pharmacists must obtain a Doctor of Pharmacy (Pharm.D.) degree from an accredited college or university.
+After graduation, they must have a current and active license to practice pharmacy in the United States, have completed a minimum of four years of practice experience in oncology pharmacy, or a general 1-year pharmacy residency with two years of practice experience in oncology pharmacy, or a general 1-year pharmacy residency with a second 1-year pharmacy residency specializing in oncology pharmacy.
+While graduation from a pharmacy residency program is not required, such a residency provides advanced training in chemotherapy, supportive care, and pain management.

 Once the requirements are met, pharmacists can apply to take the Board of Pharmacy Specialties (BPS) Oncology Pharmacy Specialty Certification Examination.
 This exam tests pharmacists' knowledge and skills in the field of oncology pharmacy, including drug therapy management, patient care, and disease management.